 ALL PATIENTS:

 Please visit the American Academy of Allergy, Asthma and Immunology (AAAAI) website for more information on anaphylaxis.
+The AAAAI resources on anaphylaxis also include an anaphylaxis action plan and wallet card.

 Basic Medications for Symptomatic Patients with Mast Cell Diseases1-4